Liquidity and leverage

 Delivery of liquidity

-This question refers to the scenario that an LDI manager issues a routine request for additional capital.
+This question refers to when an LDI manager issues a routine request for additional capital.

-In how many business days are the trustees capable of carrying out the necessary transfers and fulfil the request for capital?
+In how many business days are the trustees capable of carrying out the necessary transfers and fulfilling the request for capital?

 This question refers to when an LDI manager issues a routine request for additional capital.
 It concerns routine collateral calls to replenish the operational collateral buffer, rather than ones to replenish the stress collateral buffer in a period of extreme market movements.